Deciphering 'What' and 'Where' Visual Pathways from Spectral Clustering of Layer-Distributed Neural Representations: Experiments

 \textbf{Experimental Setup.} For all models, during optimization we consider all heads of all self-attention layers to be independent graphs.
 In the case of Stable Diffusion, this is 16 self-attention layers with 8 attention heads, thus $|\mathcal{A}| = 16 \times 8 = 128$ per forward pass.
 Specific to Stable Diffusion, in each iteration we add noise to the input image by randomly sampling noise timestep $t \in \mathcal{U}[0,500)$.
 For all models, we construct feature map $\mX$ with spatial resolution matching the finest attention layer resolution and set $C = 10$.
 We initialize $\mX$ from a normal distribution and solve the optimization problem with Adam for $\sim 2000$ iterations with learning rate 1e-3.

 To produce discrete regions, we run K-Means clustering by sweeping $K$ from 2 to 10 and use silhouette score~\citep{rousseeuw1987silhouettes} to select the best value.
 To speed up extraction in Stable Diffusion, we cache attention matrices into a buffer for reuse with a 90$\%$ chance, bringing the per-image runtime from 154 to 67 seconds.
 For more implementation details, please refer to Appendix~\ref{app:per_image_details}.
 To provide a measure for comparison, we extract multiple regions according to two related methods: Normalized Cut~\citep{shi2000normalized} and MaskCut~\citep{wang2023cut}.
-Both of these methods require a single affinity matrix, for which we choose a number of options to make a fair comparison, as detailed in Appendix~\ref{app:per_image_details}.
+Both of these methods require a single affinity matrix, the choice of which we ablate in Appendix~\ref{app:per_image_details}.

 In Figure~\ref{fig:model_comparison}, we show that features and regions extracted from different models are quite structured, aligning well with object boundaries.
 We quantify region quality by measuring their oracle overlap with semantic segmentation labels.
 This gives a sense as to how well attention layers inside models decompose images along semantic axes.
 We perform this analysis on PASCAL VOC~\citep{everingham2015pascal}, which has 20 foreground classes and 1449 validation images.
-We score results with the standard metric of mean intersection over union (mIoU) between regions and labels.
-Each predicted region is assigned to the ground-truth label it overlaps with the most.
+We score results with the metric of mean intersection over union (mIoU) between regions and labels.
+Each region is assigned to the ground-truth label it overlaps with the most.

 \textbf{Results and Analysis.} Table~\ref{tab:oracle_decoding} presents results demonstrating that our approach consistently outperforms all methods to which we compare, across various backbone models.
 For DINO, we show that directly clustering the final layer features using K-Means yields decent performance.
 This is likely due to the discriminative nature of DINO's final representation, which makes a straightforward decoding strategy sufficient for generating satisfactory regions.
 However, direct clustering fares much worse on other models with different training objectives.